 Developers: were being told by management to build new features.
 Operators: were being told by management that everything had to be stable.

 Developers are often better connected to the business.
-And what they’re doing has obvious en measurable effect.
+And what they’re doing has obviously a measurable effect.
 On the other hand, ops only got noticed when something broke (even though it might be the developers’ fault).

 There was a thick wall between dev and ops.

 Devops, in its purest definition, is breaking down the barrier between dev and ops.
 Slowly it started to extend, for instance to include security.
 DevSecOps and so.

 Reduce organisational silos.
 This is often doable.
 You could experiment with putting dev and ops in the same room: automatically, they’ll start cooperating.

 Accept failure as normal.
 If you are not allowed to make mistakes, you won’t have much initiative.
 If you’re job is on the line whenever there is a change, you’ll most likely say “no” if someone requests a change.
 So: allow failures, that’s much better for your organisation.